OpenHydrology/publications/OHstat_BHS.md

 The OH project's vision is a thriving community of collaborating academics and consultants developing open source hydrological software.
 One of the goals is to develop a suite of applications and software libraries fulfilling the needs of the hydrological community, for example for hydrological modelling or statistical analysis of both flood and low flows.
-To date, a flood estimation statistical software library has been created by a small number of OH contributors.
+To date, a flood estimation statistical software library has been created for OH.
 This library provides a Python programming language implementation of the recent updates (eg Kjeldsen et al, 2014) to the FEH statistical flood estimation methods.
 This library can be used for example in nationwide R&D studies or integrated in end-user software or web-based platforms.
 The OH Auto Statistical application was developed to demonstrate the capabilities of the flood estimation library.